A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons

 \section{Introduction}

 Molecular polaritons have become a subject of intense interest and debate among physical chemists.
 Much of this excitement derives from the idea that polaritons may represent a new avenue for photonic control of chemistry and photophysics.
-Polaritons are hybrid light-matter systems engineered by enclosing a strongly absorbing molecular ensemble inside a optical cavity such that a confined photonic mode interacts resonantly with a discrete molecular optical transition.
-Such intracavity molecules have been reported to exhibit behavior distinct from the corresponding free-space systems under strong coupling of both vibrational\cite{thomas16,xiang20,hirai2020,sau2021,chen22,ahn23} and electronic\cite{hutchison12, munkhbat2018, zeng2023, lee2024controlling} transitions.
-Of course, not all results have proved reproducible\cite{imperatore21,wiesehan21,michon24} and not all reactions exhibit polaritonic effects.\cite{fidler23,chen24} The community has not yet arrived at a unifying theory that can capture all observed phenomena, despite widespread efforts.\cite{herrera20,simpkins21,wang21,li22,campos23,mandal23,xiong23,schwennicke2024} Indeed, the field is still grappling with the choice of a unified framework with which to describe these systems (Fig.~\ref{fig:cartoon}).
+Polaritons are hybrid light-matter systems engineered by enclosing a molecular ensemble inside an optical cavity such that a confined photonic mode interacts strongly with a bright molecular optical transition.
+Intracavity molecules under such conditions have been reported to exhibit behavior distinct from the corresponding free-space systems under strong coupling of both vibrational\cite{thomas16,xiang20,hirai2020,sau2021,chen22,ahn23} and electronic\cite{hutchison12, munkhbat2018, zeng2023, lee2024controlling} transitions.
+Of course, not all reported behavior has proved reproducible\cite{imperatore21,wiesehan21,michon24} and not all reactions exhibit polaritonic effects.\cite{fidler23,chen24,muller2024} The community has not yet arrived at a unifying theory that can capture all observed phenomena, despite widespread efforts.\cite{herrera20,simpkins21,wang21,li22,campos23,mandal23,xiong23,schwennicke2024} Indeed, the field is still grappling with the choice of a unified framework with which to describe these systems (Fig.~\ref{fig:cartoon}).